testify-project/semantic-testing.github.io/_posts/2000-01-06-integration-test.md

 **Tactics**

 * Utilize a testing framework
-* Utilize a mocking framework to simulate certain collaborators
+* Utilize fake or virtual collaborators to simulate certain behaviors
 * Utilize an assertion library
 * Utilize a local or virtual resources
 * Utilize a code coverage tool